Ramanujan Graphs and Digraphs: Introduction

 where the reasons for this definition will be made clear along the paper.

-The idea of ``Ramanujan digraphs'' arose during the work on the papers \cite{Lubetzky2017RandomWalks,Parzanchevski2018SuperGoldenGates}; While we believe that the term itself is new, several classic results can be interpreted as saying something about these graphs (see for example §\ref{subsec:Directed-line-graphs} and §\ref{subsec:Universal-Cayley-graphs}).
+The idea of ``Ramanujan digraphs'' arose during the work on the papers \cite{Parzanchevski2018SuperGoldenGates,Lubetzky2017RandomWalks}; While we believe that the term itself is new, several classic results can be interpreted as saying something about these graphs (see for example §\ref{subsec:Directed-line-graphs} and §\ref{subsec:Universal-Cayley-graphs}).
 We survey here both classic results and ones from the mentioned papers, and prove several new ones.
+We remark that for the most part of the paper we focus on finite graphs and digraphs, with infinite ones appearing mainly as universal covers.
+Without doubt, they merit further study in their own right (see also §\ref{sec:Questions}).

 The paper unfolds as follows: After giving the definitions in §\ref{sec:Definitions} and various examples in §\ref{sec:Examples}, we prove that there are very few normal Ramanujan digraphs in §\ref{subsec:Normal-Ramanujan-digraphs}.
 We then turn to almost-normal digraphs in §\ref{sec:almost-normal}, proving an Alon-Boppana type theorem, and surveying their spectral and combinatorial features, such as optimal covering, sharp cutoff, small diameter and Chernoff sampling bound.
 We then explore Ramanujan digraphs from the perspective of universal covers §\ref{subsec:Universal-Object}, and infinite Cayley graphs §\ref{subsec:Universal-Cayley-graphs}.
 In §\ref{subsec:Explicit-constructions} we discuss an explicit construction of Ramanujan digraphs as Cayley graphs of finite groups, which is similar to the LPS construction \cite{LPS88}, but applies to any $PGL_{d}$ and not only to $PGL_{2}$.
 In §\ref{subsec:Riemann-Hypothesis} we touch upon zeta functions and the Riemann Hypothesis, in §\ref{subsec:Alon-conjecture} we discuss Alon's second eigenvalue conjecture for digraphs, and finally in §\ref{sec:Questions} we present some questions. \begin{acknowledgement*} We would like to express our gratitude to Noga Alon, Amitay Kamber, Alex Lubotzky, Doron Puder and Alain Valette for various helpful remarks and suggestions. \end{acknowledgement*}